 We understand that it’s common during a marriage for one spouse to be the one who makes the majority of the financial decisions, and the other spouse has other decisions they handle.
 When you’re divorced though, for the non-financial decision-maker, it can seem very daunting to figure out how to handle these new accounts, and you can be inclined to make knee-jerk financial choices that may not be best for your financial health.
 This is why it’s important to have the information and the right professionals to help you through this difficult time.
 Don’t ever feel like you have to make any decisions before you’re ready.

-All of our mediators at SDFMC have their CDFA and are here to help you navigate the financial uncertainty during this time and can provide a referral to a financial advisor as needed.
-Contact us or give us a call at 858-736-2411, and we can set up an online meeting with one of our mediators so you can get divorced during a down market.
+All of our mediators have their CDFA and are here to help you navigate the financial uncertainty during this time and can provide a referral to a financial advisor as needed.
+Contact West Coast Family Mediation Center, and we can set up an online meeting with one of our mediators so you can get divorced during a down market.